HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 Over the last several years, the web platform has continued to evolve, reducing the gap between web apps and OS-specific experiences, and allowing developers to provide users with richer capabilities and new ways to stay engaged.

-Despite that, it's still difficult to draw a clear line between what is a PWA or not; some experts might give more importance to creating an "appy" experience, characteristic of the <a hreflang="en" href="https://developers.google.com/web/fundamentals/architecture/app-shell">shell + content application model</a>, while others focus more on certain components and behaviors, like having a service worker and a web app manifest, providing an offline experience, or other advanced functionalities.
+Despite that, it's still difficult to draw a clear line between what is a PWA or not; some experts might give more importance to creating an "appy" experience, characteristic of the <a hreflang="en" href="https://developers.google.com/web/fundamentals/architecture/app-shell">shell and content application model</a>, while others focus more on certain components and behaviors, like having a service worker and a web app manifest, providing an offline experience, or other advanced functionalities.

 In this year's PWA chapter, we'll focus on all the measurable aspects of a PWA: usage of service workers and its related APIs, web app manifests, and the most popular libraries and tools to build PWAs.
 A PWA can use all or some of these functionalities.
 We'll look at the level of adoption of each component and API to get an idea of the level of penetration of these technologies in the web ecosystem.

 <p class="note">Note: This chapter will focus mostly on service worker related APIs in common use.
-For more cutting edge APIs, make sure to check out the <a hreflang="en" href="./capabilities">Capabilities chapter]</a>.</p>
+For more cutting edge APIs, make sure to check out the <a href="./capabilities">Capabilities</a> chapter.</p>

 ## Service workers

-<a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API">Service workers</a> (introduced in December 2014) are one of the core components of a PWA.
+[Service workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API") (introduced in December 2014) are one of the core components of a PWA.
 They act as a network proxy and allow for features like offline, push notifications, and background processing, which are characteristic of "app-like" experiences.

 It took some time for service workers to become widely adopted, but today they are supported by <a hreflang="en" href="https://caniuse.com/serviceworkers">most major browsers</a>.
 However, this doesn't mean that all service worker features work across browsers.
 For example, while most of the core functionalities like network proxying are available, APIs like `Push` <a hreflang="en" href="https://caniuse.com/push-api">are not yet available in Webkit</a>.

 ### Service workers usage

 We estimate that between 1.22% to 3.22% of sites use service workers in 2021, depending on the type of measurement used.
-This year we have decided to take the 3.22% as the closest approximation for reasons we'll explain next.
+This year we have decided to take the 3.22% as the closest approximation—for reasons we'll explain next.

 {{ figure_markup(
   caption="Percent of mobile sites that use service workers.",